mbkhpow/Microsoft-Office-Downloads/README.md

 # How to use it?
 1. download and decompress the officescript-master.zip folder
-2. using PowerShell in administrator mode, navigate to the folder
+2. using PowerShell in administrator mode, navigate to the folder in PowerShell
-> (C:/Users/(YourUserName)/Downloads/officescript-main) in PowerShell`
+> (C:/Users/(YourUserName)/Downloads/officescript-main)
 3. in PowerShell, do
 > ./officescript.ps1